tidymodels/tidymodels.org/README.md

 * [`books/`](books/): these files make up the books page, linked from resource stickies.
 To add a new book, create a new folder with a new `.qmd` file inside named `index.qmd`.
 An image file of the cover should be added in the same folder, named `cover.*`.

 * [`find/`](find/): these files make up the find page, linked from the top navbar and resource stickies.
 Each of these pages is an `.qmd` file.

+## Workflow

+* To add a new post to `learn/`, add a new folder with a `index.qmd` file in it and adapt the YAML header from an existing post.

+* To preview the site, render it locally with the latest quarto release version.

+* The site is published via Netlify but rendered locally, so add those files to the PR.